Corey Bailey

 “Advanced Research Projects Agency Network” after the US Government

-The term ARPANET was abandoned about 1990.
+The name ARPANET was abandoned about 1990.

-In 1969, the ARPANET delivered its first message; a communication from
+In 1969, the ARPANET delivered its first message; a communication from one

-One computer was located in a research lab at UCLA located in Los Angeles,
+computer to another.
+One computer was located in a research lab at UCLA

-CA and one was at Stanford University in Palo Alto, CA. Each computer filled
+located in Los Angeles, CA and one was at Stanford University in Palo Alto,

-a large room.
-Although the message LOGIN was short and simple, it crashed
+CA. Each computer filled a large room.
+Although the word ’LOGIN’ was short

-letters of the message.
+received first two letters of the message.

 By the end of 1969, four computers were networked.
 The fledgling internet